ls1intum/Artemis/docs/user/plagiarism-check.rst

 When a student submits a work for which the CPC identifies significant similarity and creates a plagiarism case, the student receives a notification similar to what is sent when instructors create a classic plagiarism case.
 If the exercise due date has not passed, the student can submit updated work again.
 The CPC will check the submission the following night and will either remove or update the significant similarity plagiarism case based on the results of the check.
-Before the exercise due date student cannot see submission of other students involved in the significant similarity plagiarism case.
+Before the exercise due date, a student cannot see the submissions of other students involved in the significant similarity plagiarism case.

-When a significant similarity plagiarism case exists for the latest submission the student sees a dedicated button redirecting to it:
+When a significant similarity plagiarism case exists for the latest submission, the student sees a dedicated button redirecting to it:
 |significant-similarity-button|

 A significant similarity plagiarism case contains a short message and an overview of similarity in the submission: